zendframework/zend-servicemanager/README.md

 ## Benchmarks

-There are scripts provided for benchmarking zend-servicemanager using the [PHPBench](https://github.com/phpbench/phpbench) framework; these can be found in mxc-servicemanager also in the `benchmarks/` directory.
+There are scripts provided for benchmarking Mxc-servicemanager using the [PHPBench](https://github.com/phpbench/phpbench) framework; these can be found in mxc-servicemanager also in the `benchmarks/` directory.